jiefenn8/graphloom/README.md

 ### Installation

-Download the zip
+[Download](https://github.com/jiefenn8/r2graph-api/archive/master.zip) and extract the repository zip to install directory

-or
+OR

-Clone the repository with cmd (or terminal) with git.
+Clone the repository with cmd (or terminal) with Git installed.
 ```
 cd <install directory of choice>
 git clone https://github.com/jiefenn8/r2graph-api.git